dafny-lang/dafny/docs/_includes/Statements.md

 `r, k := callee(i)`.
 Now `r` gets the first output value from callee, of type `Status` or `Outcome<nat>` in the examples above.
 No special semantics or exceptional control paths apply.
 Subsequent code can do its own testing of the value of `r` and whatever other computations or control flow are desired.
  * The caller and callee can have any (positive) number of output arguments, as long as the first one has a failure-compatible type.
+ * If there is more than one LHS, the LHSs must denote different l-values unless the corresponding RHS values are equal.
+ * The LHS l-values are evaluated before the RHS method call, in case the method call has side-effects or return v alues that modify the l-values prior to assignments being made.

 It is important to note the connection between the failure-compatible types used in the caller and callee.
 They do not have to be the same type, but they must be closely related,